Vegetarian Stories - Where's the beef?

 Waitress: “Okay, if that’s what you want.”

-The waitress, rolling her eyes, went off to put in the order and to tell the chef about her strange customer at Table 4.
+The waitress, rolling her eyes, went off to put in the order and to tell the cook about her strange customer at Table 4.

 Then there was the gentleman who went to dinner at his boss’s house along with all of the people in his department.
 The boss, knowing he was a vegetarian, provided carrot juice for him to drink, as he was sure that’s what a vegetarian would prefer, and then proceeded to give a blow by blow description of how he had shot, gutted and skinned the deer that was the source of the venison that was the main course of the meal.